 I’m a Postdoctoral Research Fellow in Media Law and Policy at the University of Oxford.
 My current research focuses on digital inequality.
-The ubiquitous digitization of our everyday lives is leaving people behind, and I study what people are doing to fix it at a local, grassroots level.
+The ubiquitous digitization of our everyday lives is leaving people behind, and I study what people are doing to resist and reimagine our digital futures at a local, grassroots level.
 As the internet becomes increasingly essential to the fulfillment of a well-rounded human life, exclusion from the internet due to lack of access or literacy exacerbates other forms of gender-based, racial, geographic, and socio-economic marginalization and disenfranchisement.
 As an anthropologist, I use ethnographic methods to work with people who are closing the digital divide from the bottom up, in their communities.

-Beyond my research and policy projects, I’m a writer, audio producer, and (highly amateur) graphic designer.
+Beyond my research and policy projects, I’m a writer, audio producer, and (highly amateur) graphic designer, and I co-lead the creative collective Cherry Soup.
 I’ve produced a wide variety of podcasts with academic and non-academic partners, and I’m working on a personal podcast project now (stay tuned) as well as a compilation of essays on human-technological connectivity.